 The fourth day: Goru Puja or honoring the Ox or bull.

 The fourth day is a little bit more diverse on what is honored depending on the people's ethnicity.
 Ox is considered an indispensable assistant to the farmer; hence the honoring of the Ox (Goru puja).
-An ox is considered to be the representative of Govardhan Hill https://en.wikipedia.org/wiki/Govardhan_Hill, and as a tribute to it, cow dung is used during Govardhan puja.
+An ox is deemed to be the representative of Govardhan Hill https://en.wikipedia.org/wiki/Govardhan_Hill, and as a tribute to it, cow dung is used during Govardhan puja.